-Many do not realize that ICL is a major influencer, supply partner and advisor when it comes to cultivating the turfgrass in major football pitches across the world.
-ICL’s international technical expertise and products in sportsturf fertilizers and grass seeds help to contribute towards all year-round high-quality playing surfaces that are graced by the football stars we all love to watch playing.
+Many are unaware that ICL is a major advisor, supply partner, and influencer when it comes to cultivating turfgrass in major football pitches across the world.
+With international technical expertise, ICL’s sports turf fertilizers and grass seeds help create resilient playing surfaces.
+These high-quality fields host world-class football stars for matches around the world.

 You may be interested in:

 Not long ago, players would struggle to find their footing on muddy pitches, and sand was applied in an attempt to prevent waterlogging.
 Injuries to players are not only detrimental to their health and career but have a profound impact on the success of the team or club.